Ocean neutral transport: sub-Riemannian geometry and hypoelliptic diffusion: A stochastic model

 where the $\Delta W_j \sim \mathcal{N}(0,2 \kappa \Delta t)$ are independent Gaussian increments.
 As in \S\ref{sec:CC} we use a tri-linear interpolation to approximate $\bm{n}(\bX_k)$ and $\bm{n}(\tilde{\bX}_{k+1})$ based on the gridded values of $\bm{n}$.

 Figure \ref{fig:evalues} illustrates the short-time dispersion induced by neutral transport.
 It shows the evolution of the eigenvalues $\lambda_i, \, i=1,\, 2, \, 3$, of the covariance matrix $C^{ij}$ for 7 days for a parcel starting in the Atlantic Ocean at a depth of 2000 m at the equator (left panel) and in the Southern Ocean (right panel).
-The time step is chosen so that the standard deviation of the neutral displacements is $\sqrt{2 \kappa \Delta t} = 5$ km.
+The time step is chosen so that the standard deviation of the neutral displacements is $\sqrt{2 \kappa \Delta t} = 5$ km. \ch{This is sufficiently small to make the results insensitive to $\Delta t$.}

 As anticipated, the smallest eigenvalue, associated with dianeutral dispersion is much smaller than the other two eigenvalues (which are approximately $2 \kappa t$).
 Typical displacements over the 7 days are of the order of $100$ km in the approximately neutral directions but only $3$ m or so in the dianeutral direction near the equator, and $30$ m or so in the Southern Ocean.
 The difference between dianeutral displacements depending on initial latitude is consistent with the large differences in helicity shown in Figure \ref{fig:Helicity}.
-The smallest eigenvalue is initially quadratic in $t$ rather than linear, making the unusual, hypoelliptic nature of the diffusion plain.
+The smallest eigenvalue is initially quadratic in $t$ rather than linear, making the unusual, hypoelliptic nature of the diffusion plain. \ch{After this initial phase, all eigenvalues are growing linearly, as can be expected from the central limit theorem and the decorrelation of the neutral directions experienced by parcels.}

 Figure \ref{fig:path} illustrates long-time dispersion.
 It shows the horizontal projection of a single solution of \eqn{smodel2} (left panel) and the corresponding depth $z$ as a function of time (right panel).
 The solution is started at $\phi = -25^\circ$, $\theta = -50^\circ$ and $z = - 2000$ m and stops the first time $z$ reaches $-200$ m, taken as a representative depth of the mixed layer.
-The time step is such that $\sqrt{2 \kappa \Delta t} = 50$ km.
-We deal with the presence of boundaries by assuming reflection boundary conditions, which we implement in a straightforward manner, leaving the particle at position $\tilde{\bm{X}}_k$ whenever $\tilde{\bm{X}}_{k+1}$ is beyond the boundary of the ocean.
-For the particular realisation of the Wiener process in \eqn{smodel2} shown in figure \ref{fig:path}, the parcel reaches the mixed layer after about 850 years.
-In this time, it has sampled much of the Atlantic Ocean, travelling about $10^7$ km in the horizontal.
-This is typical of the results we obtain for an ensemble of realisations of the Brownian motion.
+The time step is such that $\sqrt{2 \kappa \Delta t} = 50$ km. \ch{We have checked that the resulting statistics are largely insenstive to changes of time step.}

+We deal with the presence of boundaries \ch{by implementing the straightforward `rejection' algorithm.
+This leaves} the particle at position $\tilde{\bm{X}}_k$ whenever $\tilde{\bm{X}}_{k+1}$ is beyond the boundary of the ocean. \ch{We expect this to match the no-flux behaviour of more sophisticated reflection algorithms in the limit $\Delta t \to 0$ away from boundary layer.}